Dimitris Markos: Club career

 Markos started his football career in 1987 at Naoussa, where he played for five seasons before joining Panathinaikos in 1992.
-He gradually established himself as a first-team player for five years, won 3 championships, 3 Greek Cups and 2 Super Cups including a double in 1995 and at the same time he became an international.
+He gradually established himself as a first-team player for five years, won 3 Championships, 3 Cups and 2 Super Cups, including a double in 1995 and at the same time he became an international.
 He a member of the team that reached the semi-finals of the UEFA Champions League in 1996, scoring in the decisive away win against Porto.

-In the summer of 1997 he moved to England for Sheffield United, where he failed to compete in any game and after a few months he returned to Greece to play for the second division side, Kalamata.
-The people of AEK Athens noticed that he was by no means finished as a footballer and decided to sign him in the summer of 1998.
+In the summer of 1997 Markos moved to England for Sheffield United, where he failed to compete in any game and after a few months he returned to Greece to play for the second division side, Kalamata.
+The officials of AEK Athens noticing that he was by no means a second-division player, decided to sign him in the summer of 1998.
 He was a regular in the midfield of the team and with his presence helped the club a lot for two seasons.
 On 10 May 2000 he won the cup, even though staying on the bench throughout the final against Ionikos.

-After leaving AEK he signed for Aris, where he played for 2 seasons.
+On 27 June 2000 Markos was released from AEK and signed for Aris, where he played for 2 seasons.
 In 2002 he moved to their rivals, PAOK where he played for 3 seasons before retiring, winning yet another cup on 17 May 2003, playing the full match against his former club.